hikrar14/wrapntrack.github.io/README.md

 As I said before, big thanks to Graygrids Team for making an awesome template.
 I'm using this template here: https://uideck.com/templates/appvilla/).

-My computer instructor teacher from my lovely high school SMAMDA Surabaya, big uwu thanke...
+My computer instructor teacher from my lovely high school, SMAMDA Surabaya, big uwu thanke...

 *ok what the hell lol (¬‿¬)*